hyperledger-archives/fabric/sdk/node/README.md

     vagrant ssh

-Build and run the peer process with the commands below.
+Build the peer process with the commands below.

     cd $GOPATH/src/github.com/hyperledger/fabric/peer
     go build

+To run the peer process for chaincode deployment tests in development mode use the following command:

+    ./peer node start --peer-chaincodedev

+To run the peer process for chaincode deployment tests in network mode use the following command:

     ./peer node start

 We also assume that the peer is running at security level 256, which is the default value.